petervelosy/freeplane-zotero/README.md

 ![Freeplane-Zotero in action](screenshot.png)

+## How to install

+- Install Freeplane and Zotero if not installed yet
+- Build or [download](https://github.com/petervelosy/freeplane-zotero/releases) the addon.
+Double click the .mm file to install it.
+(Alternatively, open Tools/Addons in Freeplane and browse for this file, then click Install)

 ## How to build
 - Download and install Freeplane Developer Tools from [this page](https://www.freeplane.org/wiki/index.php/Add-ons_(install)#Developer_Tools)
 - Clone this repository using Git